 A combination of education and/or experience that provides the required knowledge, skills, and abilities to perform the essential functions of the position.
 Additional experience, as outlined below, may be substituted for required education on a two-for-one year basis.
 A typical combination includes:

-- Bachelor′s Degree in Civil Engineering, Construction Management, Architecture, or a related field
+- Bachelor′s Degree in Business or Public Administration or a related field; Master's Degree in a related field preferred

-- Five years of relevant management-level experience in construction management or engineering, requiring management experience in area of assignment
+- Five years of relevant management-level experience performing financial and operating performance analysis; experience in the area of public transportation preferred

 - A valid California Class C Driver License or the ability to utilize an alternative method of transportation when needed to carry out job-related essential functions